intel/intel-cloud-optimizations-azure/kubeflow/pipelines/XGBoost/README.md

 the pipeline, run the following command:

 ```
-cd ..
+cd src
-python3 src/intel_xgboost_daal4py_pipeline.py
+python3 intel-xgboost-daal4py-pipeline-azure.py
 ```

-You should see a new file named `intel-xgboost-daal4py-pipeline.yaml` in the `XGBoost` directory.
+You should see a new file named `intel-xgboost-daal4py-pipeline-azure.yaml` in the `src` directory.

 ### II.
 Log into the Kubeflow Central Dashboard